Vibhishana Gita: Courageous Counsel on Dharma and Ethical Leadership in the Ramayana

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the Vibhishana Gita?
+What is the Vibhishana Gita in the Ramayana?